Abigail Adams (Bunker Hill, 1775)

 How should I dress for my tour?

 Comfortable shoes are an absolute necessity!
-Appropriate footwear is essential to navigate the varied paving surfaces in Downtown Boston—concrete, asphalt, bricks, pavers, cobblestones—few of which are actually level.
+Appropriate footwear is essential to navigate the varied paving surfaces in Boston—concrete, asphalt, bricks, pavers, cobblestones—few of which are actually level.
 Summer weather in Boston is typically temperate, but it is good practice to bring a light jacket (except perhaps during the hottest months of July and August).
 During the spring and autumn, please dress accordingly and be prepared for high winds in parts of downtown!

 What happens in poor weather?